Protein for Burnout Recovery & Hormone Health

 Protein’s been popular in the news lately, and for good reason!
 It’s an essential macronutrient that serves multiple functions in the body.
 And it’s a key ingredient in any smart woman’s plan to recover from burnout and (re) establish good hormone balance.

-What I’ve found from working with clients and in my own personal health is that it’s very easy to under-consume protein, and it’s NOT so easy to figure out what proteins to eat and how much.
+What I’ve found from working with clients and in my own personal health is that it’s very easy to under-consume protein, and it’s NOT so easy to figure out what proteins sources to eat and how much.

 So let’s clear things up!